 When we are hungry, we want food so that we can get a nice taste in our mouth, and also to achieve a sense of being fulfilled.
 When we are thirsty, we want water to feel good.
 Etc.

-But according to the law of attraction, in order to get those manifestations that will give us those positive emotions, we need to work on our positivity.
+But according to the basic theory of law of attraction and its principles, in order to get those manifestations that will give us those positive emotions, we need to work on our positivity.